albill/albill.github.com/_posts/2004-10-31-day-of-the-dead-and-samhain.markdown

 ---
+author: admin
+date: '2004-10-31 17:03:55'
 layout: post
+slug: day-of-the-dead-and-samhain
+status: publish
 title: Day of the Dead and Samhain
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '274'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 <p>Samhain is here again and it came quite suddenly for us at home this year.
 R and I are going to celebrate the sabbat tonight.
 I spent yesterday at the